plos-clan/CoolPotOS/README.md

 ### Steps

-- Run `python build.py` on your terminal then it is going to build and run
+- Run `python build.py` or `bash build.bash` on your terminal then it is going to build and run

+Before that, you may need to run `bash init.bash`

 ## License